MicrosoftDocs/defender-docs/defender-endpoint/linux-exclusions.md

 You can validate that your exclusion lists are working by using `curl` to download a test file.

 In the following Bash snippet, replace `test.txt` with a file that conforms to your exclusion rules.
 For example, if you have excluded the `.testing` extension, replace `test.txt` with `test.testing`.
-If you are testing a path, ensure that you run the command within that path.
+If you're testing a path, ensure that you run the command within that path.

 ```bash
 curl -o test.txt https://secure.eicar.org/eicar.com.txt
 ```

-If Defender for Endpoint on Linux reports malware, then the rule is not working.
-If there is no report of malware, and the downloaded file exists, then the exclusion is working.
+If Defender for Endpoint on Linux reports malware, then the rule isn't working.
+If there's no report of malware, and the downloaded file exists, then the exclusion is working.
 You can open the file to confirm that the contents are the same as what is described on the [EICAR test file website](https://www.eicar.org/download-anti-malware-testfile/).

-If you do not have Internet access, you can create your own EICAR test file.
+If you don't have Internet access, you can create your own EICAR test file.
 Write the EICAR string to a new text file with the following Bash command:

 ```bash
 echo 'X5O!P%@AP[4\PZX54(P^)7CC)7}$EICAR-STANDARD-ANTIVIRUS-TEST-FILE!$H+H*' > test.txt
 ```

-You can also copy the string into a blank text file and attempt to save it with the file name or in the folder you are attempting to exclude.
+You can also copy the string into a blank text file and attempt to save it with the file name or in the folder you're attempting to exclude.

 ## Allow threats